GioBonvi/GoogleContactsEventsNotifier/README.md

 ### Activate API for the script

 Now that the script is saved in your Google Drive folder we need to activate it.
-To do so click the menu "Resources" -> "Advanced Google services".
+To do so click the menu `Resources->Advanced Google services`.
-In the popup which will open set "Google Calendar API" to "enabled" (click the switch on its row on the right).
+In the popup which will open set "Google Calendar API" to `enabled` (click the switch on its row on the right).
 Once you have done this click on the link which says "Google API Console": you will be taken to another page.
 In this page search for "Google Calendar API" and open it.
-Now click "Enable" at the top of the window and close this page.
+Now click `Enable` at the top of the window and close this page.
 Unless you have set the `accessGooglePlus` setting to `false`, then repeat these steps for "Google+ API".
-Set it to "enabled" in the list, click on the "Google API Console" link, search for "Google+ API" and activate it.
+Set it to `enabled` in the list, click on the "Google API Console" link, search for "Google+ API" and activate it.
 That's it for this step.